Esan5/CLI/README.md

 ## What is it?

-`cli` is a header only library for simple command line programs written in C++.
+`cli` is an **experimental** header only library for simple command line programs written in C++.
 It presents a look at what modern reflection based libraries may look like in C++26.
 It's designed for ease of use and modeled off of python's `argparse`.

 ## Quickstart